gurucb/tsdbsbenchmark/README.md

 3. Crate.io

 ### Benchmark tool capabilities will be across 5 different components.
-1. Data Generator
+1. Data Generator: To generate sample payload for ingestion
-2. Data Loader
+2. Data Loader: Bulk and singleton ingestion to Timeseries databases
-3. Query Generator
-4. Query Executor
-5. Result Aggregator
+3. Query Generator: Generate queries based on template and data apriori.
+4. Query Executor: Execute queries in parallel and measure clock times and asynchronously write to files.
+5. Result Aggregator: For each run process results and generate summaries and reports.

+### All of above components will have to leverage common horizontal components for configuration, logging, measuring, capturing and storing execution times.
+Below we will define components responsibilities in more detail.

 1. Component: Data Generation
     1. Driven by metadata JSON